StackVista/stackstate-docs/setup/agent/advanced-agent-configuration.md

 * **Environment variables** - use a proxy for all Agent communication (Agent checks and communication with StackState) or only for communication with StackState.
 * **Agent configuration file** - use a proxy for communication with StackState only.

+Instructions to set up both methods can be found below.

 **Set environment variables**